Twinklebear/ispc-rs/README.md

 gate.
 When building with this feature gate the ISPC code will be built, otherwise the runtime crate will find and use the existing libraries.

+## Reporting Issues with ispc-rs

+Please report any issues or feature requests on the [GitHub Issue Tracker](https://github.com/Twinklebear/ispc-rs/issues).

 # Using ispc-rs as a Single Crate

 To use ispc-rs as a single crate, you'll want to add a build script to your